Financial-Times/engineering-progression/site/pages/competencies/how-to-use.md

 ## Levels

-Each level within a role represents the expectations and responsibilities of an engineer at a particular stage of their career at the FT.
+Each level within a job family represents the expectations and responsibilities of an engineer at a particular stage of their career at the FT.

 ## Competencies